 If the scraper is part of a data pipeline, you can set up multiple stages in the pipeline.
 Then verify the integrity and quality of the data using ETL Tools.

 Every website will change its structure now and then, and so should your scrapers.
-Scrapers usually need adjustments every few months or even weeks.
+Website scrapers usually need adjustments every few months or even weeks.
 As a minor change in target websites affecting the data fields you scrape might give you incomplete data or crash the scraper, depending on the logic of your scraper.

 You need a mechanism to alert you if a lot the data you scrape is invalid or empty all of a sudden, so that you may check the scrapers and the website for changes that triggered it.
 You need to fix the scraper once it is broken either manually or by building some sophisticated logic to repair itself quickly to prevent disruptions in your data pipeline.